andresgalante/andresgalante.github.io/_posts/2015-11-30-enteprise-designer.markdown

 > "I think this is the type of thing that brings you from a good designer to a great designer in an enterprise environment.
 You have to learn how to communicate your design wants with each of the the different stakeholders in the company in their terms."

 In a way it took me back to my freelancer days, when I was a one man show.
-But the Catherine is right, the enterprise environment is unique, and communication is key to achieve anything.
+Catherine is right, the enterprise environment is unique, and communication is key to achieve anything.

 ## Communicate clearly